 Another new feature of OMB's proposed guidelines is the requirement that agencies issuing rules "for which the primary benefits are improved public health and safety" conduct cost-effectiveness analysis.
 (Draft 2003 Report, at 5516.)
 That is, OMB proposes to require agencies to state the costs per unit of regulatory benefit produced.
-In the simplest case, this would mean that agencies protecting public health and safety would report the costs per life saved of their rules, in addition to conducting costbenefit analysis where possible.
+In the simplest case, this would mean that agencies protecting public health and safety would report the costs per life saved of their rules, in addition to conducting cost-benefit analysis where possible.

 This new requirement is less benign than it might appear.
-There are two large problems with the kind of cost-effectiveness analysis OMB envisions.
+There are several large problems with the kind of cost-effectiveness analysis OMB envisions.

 First, although OMB states that "[c]ost-effectiveness analysis provides a rigorous way to identify options that achieve the most effective use of the resources available without requiring you to monetize all of the relevant benefits or costs" (Draft 2003 Report, at 5516), it is important to recognize that cost-effectiveness analysis, as practiced by OMB, nevertheless requires agencies to value human lives and health, even if not in monetary terms.
 This is so because OMB requires agencies to use discounting, a technique that results in a much lower value for lives saved in the future than for lives saved in the near term.
-Moreover, surprisingly, the lack of monetization, when combined with OMB's approach to discounting, can produce results even less favorable to health, safety, and environmental protection than costbenefit analysis, properly conducted, would.
+By using cost-effectiveness analysis rather than cost-benefit analysis, OMB will not avoid the dilemmas associated with valuing life, but it surely will drive these dilemmas even further underground.